 Believe it or not, banks and lending companies will compete for your debt.

-But if you’re smart about it, you can surf your debt around and end up paying very little in interest thanks to a balance transfer.
+However, if you’re smart about it, you can surf your debt around and end up paying very little in interest thanks to a balance transfer.

-Use this tool to see if a balance transfer is worth it for you.
+Compare balance transfer credit cards to see if a balance transfer is worth it for you.

 Avoid Potential Traps of a Balance Transfer